0xFacet/presale-token-demo/README.md

 To set up your environment:

-1. Copy the `env.sample` file to a new file named `.env.local` in the root directory of your project.
+1. Copy the `.sample.env` file to a new file named `.env.local` in the root directory of your project.
 2. Modify the `NEXT_PUBLIC_PROJECT_ID` and `NEXT_PUBLIC_TOKEN_ADDRESS` in your `.env.local` file with the actual values required for your Wallet Connect project ID and token contract address.

 ## Installation